compGeom-s23/compGeom-s23.github.io/Projects/P7-sampling.md

-In this project you will implement approximate motion planning for a polygonal robot moving among polygonal obstacles in 2d  with translation and rotation (3dof) using one of the following algorithms:
+In this project you will implement approximate motion planning for a polygonal robot moving among polygonal obstacles in 2d  with translation and rotation (3dof) using one of the following algorithms:  A*, RRT or PRM .

-* A*
-* RRT
-* PRM

 ### Interface